Spray-Tish Menthol Nasal spray

 Spray-Tish Menthol contains menthol, cineole and camphor, which provide its fragrance.

-Spray-Tish Menthol is available in bottles containing 10 mL of solution, which provides 120 metered doses.
+Spray-Tish Menthol is available in bottles containing 10 mL of solution, which provides 120 metered doses, and in bottles containing 15 mL of solution, which provides 180 metered doses.

 Spray-Tish Menthol is identified by an Australian Registration Number and this number appears on the pack (AUST R 71751).